Hashtag Horror

-The film premiered on November 18, 2015, at the Museum of Modern Art, and was released in a limited release and through video on demand on November 20, 2015, by IFC Midnight.
+The film premiered at the New York City Horror Film Festival on November 12, 2015, and was given a limited theatrical release and through video on demand on November 20, 2015, by IFC Midnight.
+The film received mixed reviews from critics.

 Plot

 Harry Cox is having sex in his car with his mistress, Lisa.
 After Lisa exits the car, his wife Alex calls him and chastises him on the phone.
 After he hangs up, his throat is slashed, and Lisa is also murdered.

-Twelve-year-old Sam is invited to a sleepover at classmate Sofia Cox's mansion in Connecticut.
+Twelve-year-old Sam is invited to a sleepover at classmate Sofia Cox's mansion in rural Connecticut.
 Sam finds herself embarrassed by her lack of wealth amongst her rich and privileged classmates.
 Also at the sleepover are Francesca, Ava, and Georgie.
-Another girl, Cat White, is being driven to the house by her father, Dr. White; it is established that Cat is suffering psychological problems and has been in trouble for bullying the girls.
+Another girl, Cat White, is being driven to the house by her father, Dr. White; it is established that Cat is suffering from psychological problems and has been in trouble for bullying the girls.

 The girls engage in a pretend fashion show, incessantly posting photos of themselves on social media with their smartphones.
 Cat arrives, and Alex allows the girls into her walk-in safe where numerous pieces of jewelry and clothing are stored.
 She then leaves to go into town for a twelve-step meeting.

 As the night goes on, the girls, each consumed by their cell phones, begin to fight with one another.
 Cat instigates a confrontation and taunts Georgie about her weight, and Sofia forces her to leave.
 Cat storms into the woods, where she attempts to call her father to pick her up.
 She begins tagging Georgie in a stream of cruel photos on Facebook; the girls collectively decide to lock their cell phones in the safe to avoid Cat's cyberbullying, and Sofia throws the keys to the safe in the house's swimming pool.

-After Dr. White receives a frantic voicemail from Cat, he returns to the house and interrogates the girls about his daughter's whereabouts, Ava also runs away in the house after Dr. White scares the girls.
+After Dr. White receives a frantic voicemail from Cat, he returns to the house and interrogates the girls about his daughter's whereabouts, Ava also runs away from the house after Dr. White scares the girls.
 He tells the girls he is going to press charges.
-Sam goes to search for Cat in the woods, and finds Sofia's father's car parked, with blood across the windshield.
+Sam goes to search for Cat in the woods and finds Sofia's father's car parked, with blood across the windshield.
 She returns to the house panicked, but the girls do not believe her.